Our Lady of Guadalupe

 God of power and mercy, you blessed the Americas at Tepeyac with the presence of the Virgin Mary of Guadalupe.
 May her prayers help all men and women to accept each other as brothers and sisters.
 Through your justice present in our hearts, may your peace reign in the world.
 We ask this through our Lord Jesus Christ, your Son, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

-St. Joseph Parish is St. Joseph in Port St. Joe and Our Lady of Guadalupe in Mexico Beach both part of The Catholic Diocese of Pensacola - Tallahassee
+St. Joseph Parish in Port St. Joe is part of The Catholic Diocese of Pensacola - Tallahassee

 Celebrate Mass with us, check Mass times for Port St. Joe at St. Joseph Eastern Time Zone here.